 APPLYING TO FEI TIAN AS AN INTERNATIONAL STUDENT

-In addition to the normal admission standards and procedures, special considerations listed below apply to international applicants.
+In addition to the regular application process described in the Admissions section, the following special considerations and steps apply to international applicants.

-An audition is normally required of all students who apply, including those applying from abroad.
-However, with prior approval from the Academy for special situations, international applicants may send videos of their performances in lieu of an audition.
+An audition is normally required of all students who apply.
+However, with prior approval from the school, international applicants may send videos of their performances in lieu of an audition.

-The following are the general steps an international student will go through when applying and attending Fei Tian Academy of the Arts:
+The following are the general steps a new international student who is outside the U.S. typically takes to enter Fei Tian Academy of the Arts:

-- Fei Tian determines whether the student fully meets admission requirements.
+- Fei Tian determines whether the applicant fully meets admission requirements.

-- The student pays the SEVIS I-901 fee using the Form I-20.
+- The student pays the SEVIS I-901 fee.
 Refer to the website www.ice.gov/sevis for some common questions and answers about the SEVIS I-901 fee.

-- Evidence that the SEVIS I-901 fee has been paid
+- Receipt showing that the SEVIS I-901 fee has been paid

-- A signed passport, valid for at least six months after the date of entry into the United States
+- Passport, valid for at least six months after the date of entry into the United States

 - Transcripts and diplomas from previous schools

-- Evidence of sufficient funds to cover tuition and living expenses for at least the first year of study
+- Evidence of sufficient funds to cover tuition and living expenses for at least one year of study

-Students from visa-exempt countries need not apply for visas at their local US consulates, and should instead bring the relevant documents to the US port of entry and apply for F-1 nonimmigrant student status upon entering the US.
+Students from visa-exempt countries need not apply for visas at their local U.S. consulates and should instead bring the relevant documents to the U.S. port of entry and apply for F-1 status upon entering the United States.